The world’s a stage for your child, and The Human Race is here to help them play their part. There’s fun to be had for kids and teens ages 8 – 14.

 Win a golden ticket to enjoyment when you enroll in this musical theatre class.
 Discover pure imagination in every song lyric and every dance step you learn from Kandis.
 Share highlights from the musical on the last day of class in front of family and friends.
 Chocolate for everyone!

 This six-week theatre workshop explores the skills of acting through creative visualization, imagination, improvisation, character development, movement and speech.
-Actor John-Michael Lander, who has appeared in films, television, soap-operas and on stage, creates a safe environment for students to explore their desires to act, build confidence, speak in public, improve team-building strategies develop and problem solving skills.
+Actor John-Michael Lander, who has appeared in films, television, soap-operas and on stage, creates a safe environment for students to explore their desires to act, build confidence, speak in public, improve team-building strategies and develop problem solving skills.
 A performance is scheduled for the final day to demonstrate each student’s journey through the workshop.

 Learn the basics of stage combat.
 Natalie teaches safe techniques of performing hand to hand combat, basic slaps and punches, and a bit of beginning sword work.
 These moves are then placed into the context of scenes which lead into a discussion of character and the intentions for the movements.
 On the last day of class, students share a demonstration of what they have learned with family and friends.